 You may also experience the following:

 - Coughing or a “dry cough”

 Treatment for Sinus Headaches – Take Action Quickly!

 The goal is to decrease the inflammation within the sinus passages, which will allow them to drain, and to decrease the pressure that is causing the headache.
 Strategies to eliminate this inflammation to restore the proper flow or air and mucus include:

-2).
-Acupressure – place your index fingers on either side of your nostrils and apply pressure, pull outward.
-(Gold Member learn all sinus acupressure points).
+2. Acupressure – place your index fingers on either side of your nostrils and apply pressure, pull outward.

-4).
-Sinus Survival Spray – A natural botanical mist which is an excellent irrigant, moisturizer and soothing properties for sinuses.
+4. Sinus Herbal Survival Spray – A natural botanical mist which is an excellent irrigant, moisturizer and soothing properties for sinuses.

-5).
-The Sinupulse Elite – Use as often as every 3 hours with a sinus headache.
+5. The SinuPulse Elite Irrigation System – Use as often as every 3 hours with a sinus headache.

 Common Inflammatory Causes Sinus Headaches